EnricoPittini/Two-dimensional-strip-packing-problem/README.md

     │   │   ├── execute_sat.py              # Script to solve an instance using SAT
     │   │   ├── execute_smt.py              # Script to solve an instance using SMT
-    │   │   ├── plot_comparisons.py         # Script to plot the results of the use of different models on the instances │   │   ├── position_and_covering.py    # Script applying the Position and Covering technique for LP
-    │   │   ├── solve_all_instances_cp.py   # Script solving all instances with CP
+    │   │   ├── plot_comparisons.py         # Script to plot the results of the use of different models on the instances │   │   ├── solve_all_instances_cp.py   # Script solving all instances with CP
     │   │   ├── solve_all_instances_lp.py   # Script solving all instances with LP
     │   │   ├── solve_all_instances_sat.py  # Script solving all instances with SAT